jeff4/bionotes.github.io/index.md

 * High electron affinity atoms "want" electrons more, e.g., non metals like Flurorine in Group 17 (7A) with low periods like period 2 or 3.
 These elements strongly prefer to be negative anions and you need to add a lot of energy to it to have them give up their extra electrons to become neutral atoms.
 * Some good answers on [this message board page](https://lavelle.chem.ucla.edu/forum/viewtopic.php?t=35085).

+## Chapter 8 Covalent Bonding

+* Lewis structures and various hydrocarbons
+* p.
+277 saturated hydrocarbons like butane VS. 2methylpropane branched chain
+* p.
+277 cyclopropane, cyclobutane, cyclopentane, cyclohexane
+* p.
+278 C=O is a carbonyl group.
+* p.
+278-279 Aldehydes are hydrocarbons that have a -CHO functional group aka an "adldehyde functional group" which necessarily includes a carbonyl.

 ## Hybridization of orbitals, sigma bonds, pi bonds, steric number
 * **MSJ** Chapter 9
 * Lone pair = pair of valence electrons that are not bonded/shared covalently with another atom.
 Eg., ammonia NH<sub>3</sub> has steric number of 4 = 3 sigma bonds to hydrogen + 1 lone pair.